 We evaluate the specific grant activity and Inspiring Australia - Science Engagement Programme as a whole.
 We base this on information you provide to us and that we collect from various sources.

-2. About the grant program
+2. About the Inspiring Australia - Science Engagement Programme

 The Inspiring Australia - Science Engagement Programme (the program) provides funding for a range of initiatives delivered under the Inspiring Australia banner.